moov-io/watchman/docs/indexing.md

 6. **Blocking keys** — PII-safe composite hashes (`GOVID:`, `ADDR:`, hashed Soundex `NAME:` tokens, and related kinds) plus their coarse-to-fine prefixes.
 Government-ID queries use exact `GOVID:` lookup; address-only queries use the finest `ADDR:` prefix that still prunes the partition.
 The keys never store names, ID numbers, or addresses.
 See [Record linkage](/watchman/record-linkage/).
 7. **Optional TF-IDF weights** — when enabled, term weights for each entity’s name fields are stored on the entity so search does not recompute them per comparison.

 These structures are immutable for readers until the next successful refresh replaces the corpus atomically.
+Search scores candidate **indices** against that generation and copies entity values only for the top-N results.

 ## Candidate selection at search time